Ugo/Seekers/README.md

 - Build the jar with the command `./mvnw clean package` and then run the jar with the command `java -jar target/DataConsumer-0.1-SNAPSHOT.jar`

 ### Data Producer
 Finally the data producer is a simple java program that can be run either directly from eclipse either from the jar once built.
 The project can be built using the command `mvn clean package` and then run with the command `java -jar target/DataProducer.jar`.
+The default interval between two prices is 1000ms (1sec), this value can be modified at runtime, just add the new value in the call.
+For example to reduce the interval to 500ms you should call `java -jar target/DataProducer.jar 500`.